The Garden Grazer

 Vegan Minestrone Soup (Easy!)

-This comforting Vegan Minestrone Soup recipe is filled with hearty beans, fresh veggies, and pasta.
+This wholesome Vegan Minestrone Soup recipe is filled with hearty beans, fresh veggies, and pasta.
 It's thick, nourishing, and ready in just 30 minutes!
 Plus easy to customize.
 (Vegan, oil-free, gluten-free option.)

-Overhead view of vegan minestrone soup in a white bowl with spoon
+Vegan minestrone soup in a white bowl on a wooden table

-This Italian-inspired vegan Minestrone Soup is ultra-satisfying and so easy to make!
+This Italian-inspired Minestrone Soup is so wholesome and satisfying!

-Plus it's quick and easy to prepare, so it's great for lunch, dinner, or meal prep.
-The simple ingredients are mostly pantry staples.
+Best of all, it's quick and easy to prepare!
+So it's great for lunch, dinner, or meal prep.
+Plus the simple ingredients are mostly pantry staples, and you can easily customize it as you see fit.

-Fresh carrot, onion, garlic, beans, pasta, and seasoning ingredients laid out on a white table
+Kidney beans, pasta, tomato sauce, carrots green beans, onion, and seasoning ingredients laid out on a metal tray

 Ingredients for Minestrone Soup